-Our efforts are acknowledged by WWF Our efforts are recognised by trusted NGOs such as WWF.
-In its 2020 Palm Oil Buyers' Scorecard, which evaluates global companies for their support of sustainable palm oil, WWF lists Ferrero as number 1 out of 173.
-With a score of 21.5 out of 22, WWF ranks Ferrero as leading the industry of major global retailers, consumer goods manufacturers and food service companies.
+Our efforts are acknowledged by WWFOur efforts are recognised by trusted NGOs such as WWF.
+In its 2021 Palm Oil Buyers' Scorecard, which evaluates global companies for their support of sustainable palm oil, WWF lists Ferrero as number 3 out of 227.
+With a score of 21.7 out of 24, WWF ranks Ferrero as leading the industry of major global retailers, consumer goods manufacturers and food service companies.
 Ferrero is especially recognised for its efforts that address the issue of deforestation in tropical areas and for the transparency of its supply-chain.
 This result is a very important recognition for our efforts in sustainable palm oil and a great encouragement to continue our journey.

-We aim to buy all our refined cane sugar from certified sustainable sources by 2020.
+Our Sugar We committed to source all our refined cane sugar throught leading certification schemes by 2020..

 Globally and on average we purchase 80% beet sugar and 20% refined cane sugar.
 In Europe, we primarily source beets from European producers, whilst our sugar cane comes mainly from Brazil, India, Mexico and Australia.